 Resistance is the unit of measurement used to describe the ability of something to oppose electrical current of electrical fields.
 In the case of cell membranes, resistance is used to describe the behavior of ions in terms of their “leakiness” or conductance across the membrane (Rm) and once inside the membrane, how far their charge can influence other “down-stream” voltage-gated proteins (sphere of influence).
 If we were actual physicists we would probably start pontificating about electrical fields at this point, but since we lack pocket protectors for our pens we will instead try to stay more simple and use the term “sphere of influence”.
 The distance the sphere of influence can travel is determined by how much intracellular resistance it encounters (Ri).
 For a membrane to depolarize and trigger an action potential that propagates, the values of Rm and Ri are essential.

 When channels are opened and ions start flowing, based on their driving force across the membrane, a current is generated and can be referred to as the capacitative current.
-Capacitors can only gain or lose charge and this movement of charge is what causes current.
+Capacitors can only gain or lose charge because this movement of charge is what causes current.
 At the resting membrane potential the cell membrane capacitor is maximally charged, and when additional ion channels are opened (i.e Na+ voltage-gated channels), the capacitor discharges, and the current moves toward zero (less charge separation).
 This loss of voltage is exponential, increasing more rapidly with each passing millisecond.
 To describe this exponential loss in current across time, physicists use a unit measurement called the time constant.
 The technical definition of the value of the time constant is the time required for the voltage of the capacitor to fall to 37% of its initial value.
 Conceptually, we might look at the time constant value as being dependent upon both resistance of the membrane (Rm) and the membrane capacitance (Cm):

 Equation 3: Time Constant = Rm x Cm